packetworks/docker-nxfilter/README.md

 ![](https://nxfilter.org/p3/wp-content/uploads/2013/10/rb_logo41.png)

-[NxFilter](http://www.nxfilter.org/) - An easy to use DNS server with configurable filters and user controls.
+[NxFilter](http://www.nxfilter.org/) - An easy to use DNS server with configurable filters and user controls
+MultiArch builds are now in place for x86_64,i386,ARMv6,ARMv7,ARM64

 # Supported Tags